andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/fMRI_10_Summary.rst

 fMRI Tutorial #10: Summary
 ==================

 We have reached the end of our fMRI course.
 Now is a good time to take a break and relax.
-This may be for a few hours or a few weeks; but when you feel ready, come back and think about what you have learned.
+This may be for a few hours or a few weeks; but when you feel ready, come back and think on you have learned.

 Basic fMRI Concepts
 *********